shakacode/react_on_rails/docs/guides/tutorial.md

 ## Setting up your environment

 Trying out **React on Rails** is super easy, so long as you have the basic prerequisites.
 This includes the basics for Rails 6.x and node version 14+.
-I recommend `rvm` or `rbevn` and `nvm` to install Ruby and Node.
+I recommend `rvm` or `rbenv` and `nvm` to install Ruby and Node.
 Rails can be installed as an ordinary gem.

 ```
 nvm install node                # download and install latest stable Node